Social credit system: 2002 to 2014

-The Social Credit System also originated from grid-style social management, a policing strategy first implemented in select locations from 2001 and 2002 (during the administration of Chinese Communist Party General Secretary Jiang Zemin) in specific locations across mainland China.
+The social credit system also originated from grid-style social management, a policing strategy first implemented in select locations from 2001 and 2002 (during the administration of Chinese Communist Party General Secretary Jiang Zemin) in specific locations across mainland China.
 In 2002, the Jiang administration proposed a social credit system as part of the promotion of a "unified, open, competitive, and orderly modern market system."
 In its first phase, grid-style policing was a system for more effective communication between public security bureaus.
 Within a few years, the grid system was adapted for use in distributing social services.
 Grid management provided the authorities not only with greater situational awareness on the group level, but also enhanced the tracking and monitoring of individuals.
-In 2018, sociologist Zhang Lifan explained that Chinese society today is still deficient in trust.
-People often expect to be cheated or to get in trouble even if they are innocent.
-He believes that it is due to the Cultural Revolution, where friends and family members were deliberately pitted against each other and millions of Chinese were killed.
-The stated purpose of the social credit system is to help Chinese people trust each other again.

 One focus of social credit is to build judicial credibility through more effective enforcement of court orders.
 In 2013, the Supreme People's Court (SPC) of China started a blacklist of debtors with roughly 32,000 names.
 The list has since been described as a first step towards a national Social Credit System by state-owned media.
 The SPC's blacklist is composed of Chinese citizens and companies that refuse to comply with court orders (typically court orders to pay a fine or to repay a loan) despite having the ability to do so.
 It is hosted online at the Supreme People's Court judgment defaulter blacklist portal, and the information is shared with Credit China and the National Enterprise Credit Information Publicity System.
 The SPC also began working with private companies.
 For example, Sesame Credit began deducting credit points from people who defaulted on court fines.

 Although there was institutional enthusiasm for a social credit system during the 2004 to 2014 period, implementation was adversely impacted by planning difficulties stemming from the relationship between credit reporting initiatives (which were defined narrowly) and regulatory objectives (which were more vaguely defined).
 A lack of central coordination resulted in institutional bottlenecks.